Colorado Hairstreak (Hypaurotis crysalus)

 Adult Butterfly

-Color and Appearance: When the wings are open, the upperside exhibits a dark purple to violet coloration along with a wide dark to black border.
-Both the wings bear orange spots around the lower outer corner.
-When the wings are closed, the lower side shows a pale to dark gray coloration with dark and white markings.
-There is also an orange patch by the margin of each forewing, as also an orange spot bearing a black spot at the center near the tail.
-Each of the hindwings bear a thin hairlike tail.
+Color and Appearance: When the wings are open, the upperside exhibits a dark purple to violet coloration with a wide dark to black border.
+Both wings bear orange spots around the lower outer corner.
+When the wings are closed, the underside is pale to dark gray with dark and white markings, along with an orange patch near the margin of each forewing and an orange spot bearing a black center near the tail.
+Each hindwing also features a thin hairlike tail.

 Eggs